is0n/fm-nvim/README.md

 # fm-nvim
-Still not in working condition
+Still not in working condition*

+*Files open fine, however, this stops working after the first file is opened